For free steams of all my music, downloads or to redeem a code visit the music page

 That is a very personal argument though, and maybe not everyone shares my passion but everyone should still care about these places.
 Clubs are not the only thing being closed – many live music venues, theatres, pubs, independent cinemas and other venues have also been suffering recently.
 These are intrisically part of our cultural heritage, they are part of what make our country great.
 With everyone that goes we are losing a battle in a slow war of attrition that will turn our cities into beige blandscapes with no life and no flavour.

 It is clear that we need to take action to protect our clubs.
 But what actually can be done?
 I feel we need some drastic action, firstly with a protection scheme similar to listed buildings to make it harder to redevelop culturally important space into soulless office blocks or high end investment residences.
-Secondly we should encourage the development of more clubs and other nightlife venues and new forms of nightlife.
+Secondly we should encourage the development of more clubs, other venues and new forms of nightlife.
 In London, the arrival of the night tube should be a huge boon for this and development should be encouraged along these lines.
 The way we tackle drug-taking in clubs should be radically altered.

 This sort of change takes time, for now, the most important thing would be to make it easier to appeal licensing decisions so that a council cannot just hand a venue a death sentence.
 If Fabric’s license is revoked then it will be a deeply upsetting day for clubbers all across the country and the world.
-If we don’t act soon though, it will not be the last… not be a long shot
+If we don’t act soon though, it will not be the last… not by a long shot

 Peace, Love, Unity, Respect